Skip to main content

 https://example.com/payment

-Once the user completes or cancels the payment request, they'll be redirected back to the redirect_uri.
+The user completes the BNPL payment on the Stitch Consumer App.
+The user can use the application to manage their profile and view the status of their orders.
+Once the user authorises the initial charge and completes the payment, they'll be redirected back to the redirect_uri.
 The below query string parameters will be passed back to the redirect_uri.

 Request FieldDescriptionType

-idThe unique Stitch ID of this payment requestID
+idThe unique Stitch ID of the payment requestID

 The id can be used to retrieve the final payment request status and other details from the Stitch API, as well as relate to incoming webhooks.